nathanpotter17/walloc/README.md

 - Browser Compatibility: Designed to work around browser-specific memory limitations while maximizing available memory.
 - Intelligent Design: Walloc allocator is automatically configured so we dont accidentally grow into the stack memory occupied by our program.

+## Technical Details

+- The allocator manages WebAssembly memory pages (64KB chunks) and provides a familiar malloc/free interface.
+It includes mechanisms for safely transferring data between JavaScript and WebAssembly memory spaces via typed arrays, with built-in bounds checking for memory safety.
+- Rust is the perfect language to implement this because of its ownership and scope models help prevent unsafe memory patterns, and a lot of the built in memory functions for Rust are safe wrappers of C instructions.
+Focusing on supporting safe and efficient memory reuse.
+- To allow for a smooth memory usage experience, the TieredAllocator doesnt auto-rebalance its memory, although it does start with a defined reserved space, where the Top tier takes 50%, the Middle tier takes 30%, and the bottom tier takes the final 20%.
+The limits are up to the implementor though, each tier is allowed to grow to the maximum available memory for flexibility.

 ## Aside: Memory in WASM

 - WebAssembly linear memory: WebAssembly memories represent a contiguous array of bytes that have a size that is always a multiple of the